Volleyball: Player specialization

 At some levels where substitutions are unlimited, teams will make use of a defensive specialist in place of or in addition to a libero.
-This position does not have unique rules like the libero position, instead, these players are used to substitute out a poor back row defender using regular substitution rules.
-A defensive specialist is often used if you have a particularly poor back court defender in right side or left side, but your team is already using a libero to take out your middles.
-Most often, the situation involves a team using a right-side player with a big block who must be subbed out in the back row because they are not able to effectively play backcourt defence.
-Similarly, teams might use a serving specialist to sub out a poor server.
+This position does not have unique rules like the libero position; instead, these players are used to substitute out a poor back row defender using regular substitution rules.
+A defensive specialist is often used if a team has a particularly poor back court defender in their right side or left side, but is already using a libero to take out their middles.
+Most often, the situation involves a team using a right-side player with a big block who must be subbed out in the back row because they are not able to effectively play backcourt defense.
+Similarly, a team might use a serving specialist to sub out a poor server.

 Formations

-The three standard volleyball formations are known as "4–2", "6–2" and "5–1", which refers to the number of hitters and setters respectively.
+The three standard volleyball formations are known as "4–2", "6–2" and "5–1", which refers to the number of hitters and setters, respectively.
 4–2 is a basic formation used only in beginners' play, while 5–1 is by far the most common formation in high-level play.